npdarrington/instaquizzes/README.md

 To view the test suite for InstaQuizzes:

 ```
-Inside of the Rancid Tomatillos directory--> npm test
+Inside of the InstaQuizzes directory--> npm test
 ```

 ## Skills